 In any event, information should not be handed over to anyone unless members of staff are satisfied that:

 - The person/agency has a bona fide entitlement to that information;

 - The identity of the person/agency can be established without any doubt;

 - The person/agency will maintain an appropriate ethical approach to the confidentiality of the information provided.

 The Freedom of Information Act 2000 came into force on 1 January 2005.

-Under the Act anybody may request information from a public authority (which includes all local authorities).
+Under the Act anybody may request non personal information from a public authority (which includes all local authorities).
 The Act confers two statutory rights on applicants: